 Sensitivity Criteria High locations where members of the public are exposed over a time period relevant to the air quality objective for PM10 (in the case of the 24-hour objectives, a relevant location would be one where individuals maybe exposed for eight hours or more in a day). indicative examples include residential properties.
 Hospitals, schools and residential care homes should also be considered as having equal sensitivity to residential areas for the purposes of this assessment.
-Medium locations where the people exposed are workers, and exposure is over a time period relevant to the air quality objective for PM10 (in the case of the 24-hour objectives, a relevant location would be one where individuals may be exposed for eight hours or more in a day). indicative examples include office and shop workers, but will generally not include workers occupationally exposed to PM10, as protection is covered by Health and Safety at Work legislation.
-Low streets.
-Notwithstanding people can be af as a whole becau fra guidance as set out in LAQM.TG(22).
-If the fact that the air quality objectives and limit values do not apply to people in the workplace, such fected to exposure of PM10.
-However, they are considered to be less sensitive than the general public use those most sensitive to the effects of air pollution, such as young children are not normally reason workers have been included in the medium sensitivity category.
-There are no st impacts, albeit le andards that apply to short-term exposure, e.g. one or two hours, but there is still a risk of health ss certain
+Medium locations where the people exposed are workers2, and exposure is over a time period relevant to the air quality objective for PM10 (in the case of the 24-hour objectives, a relevant location would be one where individuals may be exposed for eight hours or more in a day). indicative examples include office and shop workers, but will generally not include workers occupationally exposed to PM10, as protection is covered by Health and Safety at Work legislation.
+Low locations where human exposure is transient indicative examples include public footpaths, playing fields, parks and shopping streets.

+&lt;sup>1 This follows Defra guidance as set out in LAQM.TG(22).